Zdezorientowany/ProjectROCKET/README.md

 Make your changes and test thoroughly.
 Submit a pull request explaining the changes you've made.
 License
-This game is released under the GNU License.
+This game is released under the MIT License.

 Acknowledgments
 Project ROCKET was developed by Szymon Kilian as a personal project.
 Special thanks to the Unity community for providing helpful resources and tutorials.